coder/coder/docs/templates/tour.md

 This guided tour introduces you to the different parts of a template by showing you how to create a template from scratch.

-In this tour you'll write a simple template that starts a Docker container with Ubuntu.
+In this tour, you'll write a simple template that will provision a workspace as a Docker container with Ubuntu.
 This simple template is based on the same Docker starter template that the [tutorial](./tutorial.md) uses.